 The first tool enables the Tanzania Red Cross Society (TRCS) to monitor and analyze flood information from a variety of online media sources.
 It uses flood related data from international sources such as Twitter, but also draws from local sources of data, being the flood information shared by Red Cross members and volunteers through WhatsApp and the Tanzanian social medium JamiiForums.
 The system monitors and analyzes the data, and distributes the analysis results through an online dashboard (see below figure).

 In case a flood event is detected (i.e. thresholds are exceeded indicating a flood), users who have subscribed to alert emails, will receive a notification in their inbox.
 They can then go to the online dashboard, and review all incoming flood information in real-time.
 In addition, this dashboard can be used to analyze historic online flood information as well.
 Users can select data based on publishing date and source of the data.
 Also, they can filter information by refining it to information about locations, searching by specific keywords, or only showing data from areas where heavy rainfall was observed.
 In summary, this dashboard allows users to quickly get an overview of all available online flood information, and analyze this information in detail.
+As a result, with the FloodTags Dashboard, the Tanzanian Red Cross is able to

 Figure: Screenshot of the FloodTags Dashboard clearly showing the floods in Dar Es Salaam end of October